Alexandre Cazeau de Roumillac: Pseudo-Marquis

-Author of Economic Works
+Economic writing

 After taking refuge in London for several years, he took advantage of his knowledge of the sugar industry to write an Essay on the Art of Cultivating Cane and Extracting Sugar (1786).
 He then returned to France in 1788 and became known by publishing several works with a physiocratic tendency.
 He also wrote several political economy essays, advocating for free trade and the abolition of the territorial tax (1790), as well as the establishment of a Constitution (1789) based on the British model.

 Recognized as one of the thinkers of the liberal monarchy, he befriended Honoré-Gabriel Riqueti de Mirabeau and directly participated in writing some of his speeches.
 After Mirabeau's death in 1791 and the fall of the monarchy, he settled in London in 1792.
 During this time, he participated with Arthur Young in the writing and French translation of Travels in France: during the years 1787, 88, 89, and 90, which provided valuable insights into rural France.
 He died in London in 1796.